-Active with the Boy Scouts for many years, Meincke was honored in 2003 with the Silver Beaver Award, the highest award an adult volunteer can receive in recognition of his time and efforts.
-He is currently serving as a member of The Executive Board of the Northwest Suburban Council of Boy Scouts.
+Meincke has been active with the Boy Scouts for many years.
+He is a former Scoutmaster of Boy Scouts of America Troop 6 in Des Plaines and in 2003 was presented with the Silver Beaver Award, the highest award an adult volunteer can receive in recognition of time and effort.

-A native of Rock Island, Ill, Meincke received his Bachelor of Arts degree in speech in 1972 from Augustana College.
-Meincke, his wife and four sons reside in the northwest suburbs.
+A native of Rock Island, Illinois, Meincke received his Bachelor of Arts degree in speech from Augustana College.